 Okay, a few points here:

-• I assume that the urllib2 and re modules are loaded
+- I assume that the

-• The page’s source code also reveals that each section begins with the same snippet of HTML: “<p align=”left”><a name=”XX.”>”, where “XX” is some number.
+encoding.
+This conversion is important for later cleanup; the encoding was determined by examining the page’s source code. - The page’s source code also reveals that each section begins with the same snippet of HTML: “<p align=”left”><a name=”XX.”>”, where “XX” is some number.
 I use a regex based on this to split the encyclical into its component parts.

-• The end of the document isn’t relevant to this exercise; there’s an <hr> tag immediately after Benedict XVI’s signature that serves as a good place to cut the last section.
+- The end of the document isn’t relevant to this exercise; there’s an <hr> tag immediately after Benedict XVI’s signature that serves as a good place to cut the last section.

-• The part of the document preceding the first occurrence of the regex isn’t relevant either, so I don’t return it.
+- The part of the document preceding the first occurrence of the regex isn’t relevant either, so I don’t return it.

 At this point I’ve got 79 ‘documents’ to work with, but they’re full of HTML entities and markup.
 I need to clean them up: